Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE-ML/Feature_Tutorials/20-aiecompiler-features/README.md

 #### Split and Merge (Buffer)

-In this new example, two branches are fed with the same PLIO and connected on the output side to a kernel that will compute the difference between the two branch outputs.
+Two branches share the same PLIO.
+Their outputs connect to a kernel that computes the difference between the branches.

 ```BASH
 make ARCH=aie-ml VERSION=3 clean buffer aie
 ```

 Let run the simulation and visualize:

 ```BASH